Piikani Nation: History

 Historically speaking the Blackfoot language and members of the Blackfoot Confederacy (Niitsítapi / ᖹᒧᐧᒣᑯ), the Peigan people occupied territory before the 1870s on both sides of what is now the Canada–United States border.
 The Blackfoot Confederacy signed several treaties with the US and received the Great Northern Reservation, an initially vast reservation in present-day Montana.
 However, 220 Peigans were massacred by the US Army in 1870 and American authorities pressured the Blackfoot to give up more and more lands to settlers (17 e6acres were ceded in 1887), leading some Peigans to relocate to Canada and sign Treaty 7 with the Canadian government in 1877.

 The Peigan are now divided between the Blackfeet Nation (Aamsskáápipikani / ᖳᐢᔈᖿᑯᑯᖿᖹ or "Southern Piikani") based on the Blackfeet Indian Reservation in Montana, and the Piikani Nation (Aapátohsipikáni / ᖳᑫᒪᓱᑯᖿᖹ or "Northern Piikani") in Alberta.

 The other members of the Confederacy are the Blackfoot-speaking Káínaa / ᖿᖱᖻᖷ or Blood and the Siksiká / ᓱᖽᐧᖿ or Blackfoot, as well as the Tsuut'ina or Sarcee who only became allied later and spoke an unrelated language.
-At the time the treaties were signed, the Northern Peigan were situated on the Oldman River, west of Lethbridge, Alberta, Canada, to the west of the Kainai tribe.
+At the time the treaties were signed, the Northern Peigan were situated on the Oldman River, west of the future site of Lethbridge, to the west of the Kainai tribe.

 With its headquarters in Brocket, Alberta, the Piikani Nation controls two parcels of land, Peigan Timber Limit "B" and the Piikani 147 Indian reserve (on which Brocket is located).
 As of 2014 the band had a registered population of 3,638 members, of whom 2,358 lived on Piikani Nation reserves.
 The band is a member of the Treaty 7 Management Corporation.

 The Piikani Nation has a history of firsts.
 It was the first band in Alberta to demand a vote in provincial elections, the first to allow liquor onto a reserve, the first to assume administration of their reserve, and the first to host Indian Day Celebrations as a means of retaining and maintaining their culture.
 Education has been controlled by the band since 1986 when a high school was built on the reserve.
 This is managed by the Peigan Board of Education, a non-profit society registered under the Societies Act of Alberta, comprising six trustees elected at large by the band's membership and one appointed by the band council.
 Scholarships and bursaries are provided by the Piikani Youth & Education Foundation with monies from the Piikani Trust Agreement (see below).